choicedraught/AvailabilityManager/README.md

 The original version was HTML, js, css, PHP with a backend based on Google Sheets.
 It was slow but it worked.
 Downside was that the PHP required a IaaS VM to run and this made ongoing costs greater than the $0 budget.

 The second version was also IaaS based with PHP and a PostgreSQL backend.
 Certainly much quicker but still costly to run.

+Version 3 in this reposity was the most successful and cheapest to run.
+It was used for 3 seasons and retired prior to the 2023-24 season.